 Copies of annual audited project financial statements are required to be submitted to the Division each year during the initial 15 year compliance period.
 Copies of non-audited financial statements are acceptable after year 15 if they are the type of documents sent to investors, lenders and partners.
 Copies of all secured debt loan documents (including original and refinancing), investor, partnership and management agreements and amendments are required to be submitted after they are fully executed and, if recorded, after they are recorded, and if amended, then after they are amended.

-SECTION APPLICATION SUBMISSION DEADLINE DATE
+SECTION 2 SCHEDULE OF KEY DATES

-Deadline for Applications for Tax Credits
+2.1 Deadline for Applications for Tax Credits and other Activities

-Applications for Tax Credits, including Applications for Additional Tax Credits and for the Northern Nevada Expansion Tax Credits, along with all supporting documentation, in hard copy and electronic copies (CDs, including working versions of the Excel application), must be submitted to THE DIVISION’S Las Vegas or Carson City offices and received by 5:00 P.M.
-(Pacific Time) on Friday, May 6, 2016 (the “Application Deadline”), unless otherwise specified by the Division.
+Applications for Tax Credits, including Applications for Additional Tax Credits, along with all supporting documentation, in hard copy and electronic copies (CDs, including working versions of the Excel application), must be submitted to THE DIVISION’S Las Vegas or Carson City offices and received by 5:00 P.M.
+(Pacific Time) on Friday, May 5, 2017(the “Application Deadline”), unless otherwise specified by the Division.
+Other deadlines are shown below.
+Any other deadline mentioned in this QAP *

+Table 1.
+Schedule of Key Dates